qw893821/TheMaze/README.md

 ## Multi-cameras
 > I used multi-cameras in this game.
 > One, for sure, player's first-person view in game.
 This camera renders the most of game layers so player could see what they should see in the game.
-This camera is attached to player so it will always follow player without any additional script.
+This camera is attached to player so it will always follow player without any additional script.  <br>
 > The second one is the one renders the mini map.
 This camera only have a depth of 1 which will show above the main camera (with depth of -1).
 But this camera is placed at the top right by changing the Viewport Rect.
-In addition, this camera only renders the simple attach to the player and NPCs so these models are not rendered twice.
+In addition, this camera only renders the simple attach to the player and NPCs so these models are not rendered twice.  <br>
 > ![Camera](./WebImages/player_camera.png)<br>
 > Both camera show shows in the game.
 > The last type of camera is used to render a texture in game.
 This texture will change based on the view this camera current has.
 This technique could be used to render the mini map in game.
 In this game, I use this technique to render the fog of war texture.

 ## Animation
 > I used two methods to create animation in this game.
 > First one is created in Maya along with the game model.
 As I created all the animation in one clip in Maya, I have to cut them into different clip in unity.
-It is important to make note how anime is set in Maya and the framerate setting may be 24 rather than 60 which is the default setting in Unity.
+It is important to make note how anime is set in Maya and the framerate setting may be 24 rather than 60 which is the default setting in Unity. <br>
 > The second method is animate in Unity.
 This is easy to use when doing simple animation.
 This method works for other elements, like UI, too.

 ## Time